sinatra/sinatra/README.md

       If you are using a WEBrick web server, presumably for your development environment, you can pass a hash of options to <tt>server_settings</tt>, such as <tt>SSLEnable</tt> or <tt>SSLVerifyClient</tt>.
-However, web servers such as Puma and Thin do not support this, so you can set
+However, web servers such as Puma do not support this, so you can set
       <tt>server_settings</tt> by defining it as a method when you call
       <tt>configure</tt>.
     </dd>